 What are my rights?

-If you’ve had a problem with a car repair, the best thing to do is negotiate with the garage to work out the best solution.
-If your negotiations don’t work, you can take further steps to get your problem resolved.
+If you’ve had a problem with a car repair, the best thing to do is negotiate with the garage to work out a solution.
+We walk you through your rights and options.
+If your negotiations aren’t successful, you can take further steps to get the problem resolved.

 What you should know

 "When my car started making a knocking noise, I took it to a garage nearby.
 They inspected the engine and said it needed a new transmission.
 They estimated the repairs would cost $1,000.
 I agreed to the work being done.
 When I picked up the car, I got a bill for $2,000.
 I complained to the garage’s owner.
 I argued it’s unfair for them to charge so much more than the original estimate.
 Thankfully they agreed to reduce the bill to $1,200."

 – Andrew, Surrey, BC

 When you bring your car to a garage for repair work, the garage may provide an estimate or a quote of how much the repair will cost.

 If the garage gives you an estimate before beginning the work, they have the right to charge you more in the end, within reason.

 It can be difficult to agree on what within reason means.
 It would be reasonable, for example, for the garage to charge 10% or so more if the repairs took longer than anticipated or more parts were needed.
 But charging double?
 That's not within reason.
 In fact, under BC law, it’s an unfair practice for the garage to provide an estimate that is materially less than the final bill — unless you agree to the higher price before the repairs are done.

 If you aren’t sure what’s reasonable, you can get a second opinion from another garage.